Fish, Crustaceans, Mollusks from Japan Tariff: 10% (2026)

 Japan is a significant source of fish, crustaceans, mollusks imports into the United States, with approximately $218B in total bilateral trade.

-The current tariff framework for fish, crustaceans, mollusks from Japan reflects the post-SCOTUS landscape: a 10% Section 122 tariff replaced the previously higher IEEPA rates after the Court's February 2026 ruling.
+The current tariff framework for fish, crustaceans, mollusks from Japan reflects the post-SCOTUS landscape: a 10% base tariff under the Section 301 forced-labor tariff that replaced the flat 10% Section 122 rate on July 24, 2026, which had itself replaced the previously higher IEEPA rates after the Court's February 2026 ruling.

-Fish, Crustaceans, Mollusks (HTS Chapter 3) carry an average MFN duty rate of 1.2% in addition to the Section 122 tariff.
+Fish, Crustaceans, Mollusks (HTS Chapter 3) carry an average MFN duty rate of 1.2% in addition to the base forced-labor tariff.
 No additional Section 232 or Section 301 surcharges apply to most products in this category from Japan.

 Key products in HTS Chapter 3 imported from Japan include Fresh salmon, Frozen shrimp, Lobster, Tuna, Crab meat, and Oysters.